 Restoration partnerships and projects

-It is only through partnerships that we have begun the process of restoring Arizona forests.
+It is only through partnerships that we can restore Arizona forests.

 From 2010 when our customers began contributing to help restore Arizona forests through the SRP Healthy Forest Initiative™ program to the Four Forest Restoration Initiative that began in 2011, these valuable partnerships continue to be key to the process.